 Integrating new inventory management software with existing platforms can be a complex process.
 Map out your data flows and processes ahead of time.
 Ask potential vendors about compatibility and integration support to ensure a smooth transition and avoid creating data silos or manual workarounds for your team.

-Factor in Your Budget and Order Volume
+Factor in Your Budget and Order Size

 Cost is always a major consideration, but it’s important to look beyond the price of a single label.
 You need to evaluate the total cost of ownership.
 For example, traditional barcodes have a very low cost per label, making them an attractive option for businesses on a tight budget.
 However, RFID tags, while more expensive upfront, can offer a greater return on investment over time.